Educator Resources

-Poets Reading the News is a resource for educators everywhere.
-Our archive is free, public and searchable.
+Poets Reading the News is a resource for educators and students everywhere.
+Our archive is free to view and searchable.

-Our archives are an excellent resource for educators and workshops focused on poetry, creative writing, media literacy, critical thinking, journalism and current events.
+Our archives are an excellent resource for educators and workshops focused on poetry, journalism, creative writing, media literacy and critical thinking.

 Explore Our Poetry Collections